oliverkroener/ok_exchange365_mailer/README.md

 # Exchange365 Mailer extension

-Extension for Typo3 to enable mails with Exchange 365 without enabling SMTP.
+Extension for Typo3 to enable mails with Exchange 365 without enabling SMTP by using the MS-Graph API.

 ## **Enabling Microsoft Exchange 365 Mail Integration for TYPO3 Without SMTP**